pulumi/docs/content/docs/support/troubleshooting.md

 ### Create VS Code launch configuration

-Create or update `.vscode/launch.json` with the following configuration to enable debugging:
+In your project directory, create or update `.vscode/launch.json` with the following configuration to enable debugging:

 ```json
 {